rushabhjhaveri/Notes/Technology/AWS/Certified_Solutions_Architect_Associate/EC2.md

 ## ENI vs ENA vs EFA ##
 ENI: Elastic Network Interface - essentially, a virtual network card
-* Virtual netowrk card for EC2 instances
+* Virtual network card for EC2 instances
 * It allows:
     * a primary private IPv4 address from the IPv4 address range of the VPC
     * one or more secondary private IPv4 addresses from the IPv4 address range of the VPC